nccgroup/blackboxprotobuf/README.md

 4. Within Burp, navigate to Extender -> Extensions and select "Add".
 5. Set "Extension Type" to Python and select the `extender.py` file in the git repository.
 6. Click Next and the extension should load.
+7. **Note:** [gRPC](https://grpc.io/about/) is supported, but you'll have to enable Burp's HTTP/2 support (under Project Options->HTTP).
+Also, currently only uncompressed gRPC payloads are supported.
+If the first byte of the payload is not `0x00`, it's compressed and you'll have to modify the en/decoding code to account for that.

 ## Editing Messages